Mistralys/x4-savegame-parser/README.md

 ## Quick start

-1. Open a terminal in the project folder.
+1. Open a terminal in the project's `bin` folder.
-2. Run `php run-ui.php`.
+2. Execute `./run-ui`.
 3. You should see a message that the server is running.
 4. Note the server URL shown.
 5. Open a web browser, and go to the URL.